turbolay/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 Also, remember to follow our [blog](https://blog.wasabiwallet.io) to get the latest insights and information about Wasabi Wallet and Bitcoin privacy.

-## For advanced Wasabikas
+## For Advanced Wasabikas

-### Can the coordinator attack me?
+### Can the Coordinator Attack Me?

-Wasabi is designed with a zero trust policy.
-This also applies to the coordinator: it doesn't need to be trusted as it cannot steal funds or link inputs to outputs.
-All computation, including decomposition, is done on the client side.
-So all the coordinator has to do is coordinate the coinjoin (PSBT transaction) between the participants.

-However, there are a few things to be taken into account:
+Wasabi is built on a zero-trust principle, meaning the coordinator cannot steal funds or link inputs to outputs.
+All critical computations, like output decomposition, happen on the client side.
+The coordinator’s sole role is to combine signatures from all its users (PSBTs) into a full transaction.

+However, risks remain, which the client mitigates as much as possible:

+_**Money Loss Concerns**_

+The client may forfeit small amounts of BTC, known as _leftovers_, when creating additional outputs or adjusting output decomposition would incur higher costs (e.g., higher mining fees or reduced privacy).
+The coordinator can handle these forfeited leftovers as he wants: keeping them, use them for mining fees, distribute amongst its users...
+This creates an incentive for a malicious coordinator to maximize these forfeited amounts.

+Therefore, the client covers two main costs: **mining fees** anh **leftovers**, which a malicious coordinator could exploit:

-- **Mining fee rate**:
+- **Mining Fee Rate**:
-The coordinator decides the mining fee rate of the coinjoin transaction.
-So it can set a high mining fee rate, either maliciously or due to the mining fee market and the coordinator's policy (confirmation target).
-In the case of a malicious coordinator this makes users overpay on mining fees and thus "waste money".
+  The coordinator sets the mining fee rate.
+A malicious coordinator could demand excessively high fees, making users overpay and increasing leftover amounts.
-In the case of a high mining fee market and/or fee spikes, users may not be willing to pay that much in fees.

-To prevent against this the client has a [maximum mining fee rate it is willing to pay](https://docs.wasabiwallet.io/glossary/Glossary-PrivacyWasabi.html#max-coinjoin-mining-fee-rate), in case it is above this value the client will not participate in the coinjoin.
+  To prevent abuse, the client enforces a [maximum mining fee rate](https://docs.wasabiwallet.io/glossary/Glossary-PrivacyWasabi.html#max-coinjoin-mining-fee-rate).
+If the fee rate exceeds this value, the client will not participate.
+It also actively ensures that the coordinator cannot change the rate mid-process.

-- **Small rounds**:
+- **Small Rounds**:
-The coordinator could create small rounds, either intentionally or due to low liquidity.
-This makes users pay mining fees for little to no privacy gain.
-Additionally creating small rounds makes a targeted sybil attack easier, read more about this below at _Targeted Sybil Attack_.
+  The coordinator might run small rounds (due to low liquidity or intentionally), forcing users to pay fees for little privacy gain while increasing leftover amounts.
+Small rounds also make targeted Sybil attacks easier (see below).

-To prevent against this the client has a [minimum amount of inputs it accepts](https://docs.wasabiwallet.io/glossary/Glossary-PrivacyWasabi.html#absolute-min-input-count), in case it is below this value the client will not participate in the coinjoin.
+  To avoid this, the client enforces a [minimum input count](https://docs.wasabiwallet.io/glossary/Glossary-PrivacyWasabi.html#absolute-min-input-count).
+If the round fails to meet this threshold, the client opts out.

-_More general coinjoin concerns:_
+- **Raising Minimum Output Amount**:
+  The coordinator controls the minimum output denomination.
+Increasing this value forces the client to forfeit more leftovers, benefiting the coordinator.

+  To avoid this, the client enforces that the minimum output amount is at most 10 000 sats.

+_**Privacy & Availaibility Concerns**_

-- **Denial of Service**:
+- **Denial of Service (DoS)**:

-The coordinator server needs to be functional to create the coinjoin transaction.

-The coordinator could refuse/blacklist certain UTXO's, so they won't be able to participate.
+  The coordinator could refuse or blacklist certain UTXOs, preventing them from joining the CoinJoin.

 - **Targeted Sybil Attack**:
-It is possible that the server could *only* include one 'honest/real' coin in the mix and supply the other coins itself.
-This gives a false sense of security, **but does not worsen the existing privacy of the coin**.
+  The coordinator could include only one genuine coin and fill the mix with its own coins, giving the target a false sense of privacy.
+However, this does not reduce the coin's existing privacy and would be expensive in fees.
+Other users would also notice a lack of mixed coins.
-It would also be noticeable to all users except the targeted user, as their coins would not be mixed.
-It has been argued that this 'attack' would be very costly in terms of fees, as the number of coins being mixed is verifiable, and they always pay mining fees.
-See [here](https://github.com/WalletWasabi/WabiSabi/blob/master/protocol.md#attacks-on-privacy) for more info.

----

-_Additional potential metadata leak_:
-Although registered coins cannot be linked to each other by themselves (they are unique Alices), there can be a a metadata leak if the client is coinjoining and has registered multiple coins and then suddenly disconnects.
-Since this will de-register the coins and the coordinator may assume that the de-registered coins belong to the same owner.
+  Learn more about this attack [here](https://github.com/WalletWasabi/WabiSabi/blob/master/protocol.md#attacks-on-privacy).

+- **Metadata Leak**:
-**This is not an attack that the coordinator can do by itself, this is only the case if the client disconnects while having multiple coins registered.**
+  While this is not directly an attack performed by the coordinator, if a client disconnects after registering multiple coins, the coordinator might be able to link these coins to the same owner due to that they all stop sending the subsequent required requests.

 ### What is the history of Wasabi?